Scrabble: History

-In 1984, Scrabble was turned into a daytime game show on NBC.
+In 1984, Scrabble was adapted into a daytime game show on NBC.
 The Scrabble game show ran from July 1984 to March 1990, with a second run from January to June 1993.
 The show was hosted by Chuck Woolery.
 Its tagline in promotional broadcasts was, "Every man dies; not every man truly Scrabbles."
 In 2011, a new TV variation of Scrabble, called Scrabble Showdown, aired on The Hub cable channel, which is a joint venture of Discovery Communications, Inc. and Hasbro.

 Scrabble was inducted into the National Toy Hall of Fame in 2004.

 Evolution of the rules

 The "box rules" included in each copy of the North American edition have been edited four times: in 1953, 1976, 1989, and 1999.

 The major changes in 1953 were as follows.